Final laboratory test

 3. sample size variation per unit time;

-4. variation of the sample mass per unit area;
+4. variation of the sample mass per unit area, per unit time;

 5. In corrosion processes studied gas is released: